Rextor/AppTranslator/README.md

 - Save new exe file
 ![save](images/save.png)
 # How to use
-Just open the dot net application and filter set texts and tranlate manule or use google translator bot
+Just open the dot net application and filter set texts and tranlate manual or use google translator bot
 # How to build
 Just add dnlib to refrences and compile it
 # How it work
 This app just analize strings (ldstr opcode) and check it for review to user (Set text controls and message boxes) then you can translate it in reaplacer
-# Credit
+# Credits
 dnlib by 0xd4d